bigeasy/strata/diary.md

 log to come back and rewrite branch page the way it is rewritten now.

 Until it is rewritten inserts get appended to the old page file, but inserted into the correct in memory page object.
-A rewerite needs to hold a read only lock on all the split pages, to copy them, but it can do it in two steps, once for each page, then again holding all pages to check to see if anything changed, maybe even having some queue of operations to check, instead of having to go back and try to descern the differences, simply an array, that if present gathers up writes.
+A rewrite needs to hold a read only lock on all the split pages, to copy them, but it can do it in two steps, once for each page, then again holding all pages to check to see if anything changed, maybe even having some queue of operations to check, instead of having to go back and try to discern the differences, simply an array, that if present gathers up writes.

 Except that this now means that we want to hold the pages in memory so that they